egovernments/egov-services/libraries/tracer/readme.md

 of messages sent to Kafka.
 - For a Kafka consumer implemented using Spring Kafka's KafkaListener annotation an AspectJ's aspect is used to log and retrieve the correlation id from the received payload.
-- The retrieved correlation id done via the filter or aspect is then stored in a thread local variable to forward as necessary.
+- The correlation id retrieved via the filter or aspect is then stored in a thread local variable to forward as necessary.

 #### Change log -